 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

 Nearly everyone is familiar with that seemingly inescapable feeling of being awake in the middle of the night, with everything quiet – except for your brain.
+According to data from roughly 160,000 Sleep Foundation profiles, more than 80% have difficulty falling asleep at least some of the time and 37% say they frequently have difficulty falling asleep.
 We offer tested tips and relaxation exercises to calm your mind and help you get the sleep you need.

 1. Controlled Breathing